Cacio e Pepe

 Take the pasta out of the water with pasta tongs and put it in the pan.

-Continue cooking for the remaining 3 minutes, while stirring and adding a little of the pasta water, as for a risotto, until the pasta is completely cooked and a sauce begins to form in the pan.
+Continue cooking for a few minutes, while stirring and adding more of the pasta water, as for a risotto, until the pasta is completely cooked and a sauce begins to form in the pan.
+It takes longer than expected (plus de 3 mn...)..

-Remove the pan from the heat, and quickly add, while stirring, the finely grated cheese to obtain a creamy mixture.
+Quickly add, while stirring, the finely grated cheese to obtain a creamy mixture, making sure not to heat too much.

 Serve with freshly ground pepper and possibly a little more grated cheese.